MileHacker Logo

 Discuss these with your healthcare provider.

-Hepatitis A and B are generally suggested for most travelers.
-Typhoid is also advised, especially with plans to eat at street food stalls.
-Consider Japanese Encephalitis for prolonged rural stays during monsoon season.
+Hepatitis A and B are generally suggested for the majority of visitors.
+Typhoid is also advised, especially with plans to have a meal at street food stalls.
+Consider Brain Inflammation caused by a virus for prolonged rural stays during monsoon season.
 Rabies is for those with potential animal contact.

 Common Health Concerns